 If you are planning to get a Corgi dog, it would be important to know Corgi pros and cons.
 This way, you can know whether the breed ideal for you or not.

-Welsh Corgis are the most popular breeds right now.
+Welsh Corgis come under the dog breeds with pointy ears.
 You are a fan of Corgis’ cuteness and want to adopt this breed dog, right?
 However, before adopting, it is advisable to understand personality traits and pros & cons.

 The only differences between the both are ears and the tail.
 Pembrokes don’t have a tail, while Cardigans have one.
 And Pembrokes have pointy ears, while Cardigans have rounded ears.
 The pros and cons I have mentioned here apply to both types of Corgis.